Quick answer: No.

 For a longer answer, you may want to know why.
 Here’s the reasoning: if you are married and living with your family and raising your children—there’s no deduction for paying for their school clothes or feeding them.
 That’s pretty much what your child support payments are—feeding the kids and paying for clothes.
 So whether you live with your kids, or live apart, the money that’s used for those day to day necessities is not a tax deductible expense.
 You don’t get a deduction for paying it and your ex doesn’t claim it as taxable income.

 What about alimony?
 Alimony is different—you get to deduct alimony on your tax return if you pay it, and your ex has to claim the alimony as income.
-Alimony counts as earned income—that’s important because you can use alimony income to claim an earned income credit.
-Now you might think that alimony should not be classified as “earned income”, but as one of my clients explained to me, “Oh, honey—trust me I EARNED it!”
+Alimony counts as income so your ex will have to pay taxes on it.
+Alimony does not count as earned income for the earned income tax credit, but as one of my clients explained to me, “Oh, honey—trust me I EARNED it!”

 You might be thinking that paying alimony is better than paying child support—but there’s a catch to that thinking.
 If the “alimony” ends when the kids turn 18— the IRS will call it child support anyway so you lose all the tax advantages.
 Alimony basically goes for the life of your ex or until a re-marriage occurs.
 So while alimony has some tax advantages—child support at least has an end date.
 (There are some cases where alimony is only paid for a limited time, but it has to be very separate and distinct from any type of child support to be valid for tax purposes.)